MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 ### Adding conditional stage - If/Else Condition

 After adding the first stage of the workflow, you can add conditional approval by defining conditions in stages.
-If/Else condition is where you may have specific requirement (For example amount greater than 5000 USD, company code starts with 10 etc.)
+If/Else condition is where you can have specific requirement (For example amount greater than 5000 USD, company code starts with 10 etc.)

 1. Select **Add Stage**